Cayenne Pepper

 Question: I believe in the health benefits of cayenne pepper but drinking it causes my stomach to get upset, although it does go away in 10 to 15 minutes or so.

 Answer: Good question.
 I totally understand, and your experience is common.
 Drinking cayenne pepper water is not like drinking a strawberry milkshake, to be sure.
 Cayenne is a very, very powerful herb.
 One of its drawbacks, though, is that it's hard to drink.
 I understand that.
 I've had the same experience you've had too, by the way.
 Here's what I recommend: after you drink your daily cayenne pepper drink, just sit still and don't move around too much for a minimum of 10 minutes.
-It takes cayenne about 15 to 20 minutes to pass out of the stomach.
+It takes Cayenne about 15 to 20 minutes to pass out of the stomach.
 I've found that by just sitting very still without too much moving around that the upset stomach feeling passes, and is barely noticeable IF I just sit at my computer or in my office chair or on my couch watching TV.
 I've also found that whenever I increase my dosage of cayenne, the old stomach upset comes back.
 However, I also notice my body adapts really quickly to it.
 Simple advice, I know, but it works.
 Remain as still as you can.
 You should never drink it before working out or after working out or you'll have the worst stomach ache you've ever had, and it will probably discourage you from ever doing it again.
-Considering cayenne's remarkable array of health benefits, I'm willing to be a little inconvenienced, but what you do is your choice.
+Considering Capsicum's remarkable array of health benefits, I'm willing to be a little inconvenienced, but what you do is your choice.

 Question: Is the belief "the hotter the better" the way it is with cayenne?
 When I take 100k Scoville Heat Unit cayenne it really burns in my stomach.

 Answer: Yes and no. Yes, the additional heat due to the extra capsacin in the 100k SHU heat is very good for you, but no from a practical matter.
 Cayenne at 30 to 50k SHU is already plenty hot.
 It's barely tolerable for some at that heat level.
-If one persists with one capsule or 1/4th of a teaspoon of cayenne in warm water, that is sufficient.
-Dr. Christopher, the herbalist who popularized cayenne, drank it three times a day.
+If one persists with one capsule or 1/4th of a teaspoon of Capsicum in warm water, that is sufficient.
+Dr. Christopher, the herbalist who popularized Capsicum, drank it three times a day.
 (He used a full teaspoon at a time from what I've been able to find out.
 If anyone knows better, please let me know.)
 There is simply a trade off here.
 More heat is not necessarily good from a practical point of view.
-Sometimes, less is more and it's true, in my opinion, with cayenne.
-While it's not ideal, try taking cayenne after you have some food in your stomach.
+Sometimes, less is more and it's true, in my opinion, with Capsicum.
+While it's not ideal, try taking Cayenne after you have some food in your stomach.
 For optimal healing benefit, especially if you have stomach ulcers, it's best to take it alone.

 Question: Does cayenne pepper make you smell like garlic can?